Reviewing Vertex Pharmaceuticals Incorporated (VRTX)'s and Krystal Biotech Inc. (NASDAQ:KRYS)'s results | New Business Observer

 |3.00

-The upside potential is 20.73% for Vertex Pharmaceuticals Incorporated with average target price of $217.33.
-Competitively the average target price of Krystal Biotech Inc. is $53.5, which is potential 18.89% upside.
-The results from earlier shows that analysts belief suggest that Vertex Pharmaceuticals Incorporated seems more appealing than Krystal Biotech Inc.
+The consensus price target of Vertex Pharmaceuticals Incorporated is $217.33, with potential upside of 20.73%.
+On the other hand, Krystal Biotech Inc.’s potential upside is 18.89% and its consensus price target is $53.5.
+Based on the analysts belief we can conclude, Vertex Pharmaceuticals Incorporated is looking more favorable than Krystal Biotech Inc.

-Roughly 97.8% of Vertex Pharmaceuticals Incorporated shares are held by institutional investors while 39.1% of Krystal Biotech Inc. are owned by institutional investors.
+Vertex Pharmaceuticals Incorporated and Krystal Biotech Inc. has shares held by institutional investors as follows: 97.8% and 39.1%.
 0.1% are Vertex Pharmaceuticals Incorporated’s share held by insiders.
-Comparatively, insiders own roughly 32.99% of Krystal Biotech Inc.’s shares.
+Competitively, insiders own roughly 32.99% of Krystal Biotech Inc.’s shares.

 Performance